alexampersander/old.subnormal.github.io/README.md

 Portfolio
 ===================

 This is just my test site.
 Everything goes here.
 I have no idea what I intend to do, but I need a portfolio eventually.
-Also, my html is incredibly messy :(
+Also, my html is incredibly messy and I apologize to anyone looking at it for whatever reason you might be looking at it.
+NSA?

 ## Todo:
 * Add all of my "skills"